Best Bookmark Managers for Chrome, Firefox, and Edge

 Available on Chrome, Firefox, and Microsoft Edge, Workona is a bookmark manager that securely saves your docs, links, and files.
 You can group your bookmarks into projects (called workspaces) and quickly share them with teammates.
 Organizing bookmarks into workspaces makes it easy to juggle several projects at once.

-That's the main advantage that Workona has over Chrome's default bookmarks and most other bookmark apps — they can't help you with multiple projects or collaborating on a team project.
+That's the main advantage that Workona has over Chrome's default bookmarks and most other bookmark apps — they aren't designed for lots of projects or collaborating on a team project.

 Workona has a 4.8 rating on the Chrome Web Store.